DavidNguyen1812/DiscordBots/README.md

 ## OVERVIEW
 Three pre-built Discord bots with unique functionality.
 All you need just a discord API,other APIs (will be included as you read this README) and a Linux/MacOS system with Python 3.10+ to host and deploy them to your Discord server.

+**NOTE: PROJECT STILL UNDER PROGRESSED!!!
+THERE MIGHT BE EXPLICIT CONTENT IN THE REPO, SO VIEWER DISCRETION IS ADVISED**

 ## Repo Structure:

 ```